astuder/ModemHAT/README.md

 ## Raspberry Pi Configuration

-The modem HAT requires a Raspberry 4 or newer.
+The modem HAT requires a Raspberry Pi 4 or newer.

 The modem connects to the Raspberry Pi UART4 and requires CTS and RTS for flow control.
 To enable UART4 with CTS/RTS, edit `/boot/config.txt` and add the following line: